 Applications that pass the initial review will be subjected to a formal merit review and will be evaluated based on the criteria codified at 10 CFR 605.10(d) in accordance with the guidance provided in the "Office of Science Merit Review System for Financial Assistance," which is available at: https://science.osti.gov/grants/policy-and-guidance/merit-review-system/.

 V.B.2.
 Program Policy Factors

-The Selection Official may consider any of the following program policy factors in making the selection, listed in no order of significance:
+The Selection Official may consider the following items, listed in order of decreasing significance: